elastic/elasticsearch-py/docs/helpers.rst

     When reading raw json strings from a file, you can also pass them in directly (without decoding to dicts first).
-In that case, however, you lose the ability to specify anything (index, type, even id) on a per-record basis, all documents will just be sent to elasticsearch to be indexed as-is.
+In that case, however, you lose the ability to specify anything (index, op_type and even id) on a per-record basis, all documents will just be sent to elasticsearch to be indexed as-is.